PureAsbestos/db-analysis-cl/README.md

 You'll then have to run the script with `luajit analysis.lua ...` instead of `lua analysis.lua ...`.

 ### The pound symbol
 In Bash, you cannot prefix your colors with `#` because that character is used to denote comments.
-You'll need to either remove it, or escape it with a backslash ( `\` ).
+You'll need to remove it, escape it with a backslash ( `\` ), or enclose the palette in quotes.

 ## License
 This code is under the MIT License (see LICENSE)